This post contains affiliate links.

 How exactly far pros hit driving irons is difficult to give a precise number on as this data is not made available by the PGA Tour however through Trackman‘s measuring of the average carry distances for all clubs on the PGA Tour we can give an estimation of how far pros hit driving irons.

-Trackman states the average 5-wood carry distance on the PGA Tour is 230 yards so we estimate pros hit 2-driving irons the same distance if not further.
-3-irons carry on average 212 yards, 4-irons 203 yards and 5-irons 194 yards so again pros will likely hit comparable driving irons the same distance if not more.
+As a general rule we estimate pros hit 2-driving irons about 249 yards based on Trackman’s stated average 5-wood carry distance on the PGA Tour.
+3-irons carry on average 217 yards on tour, 4-irons 208 yards and 5-irons 199 yards so again pros will likely hit comparable driving irons the same distance if not further.

 PGA Pros Often Choose More Forgiving Long Irons

-PING’s G410 Crossover irons for example blur the line for many between a driving iron and simply a ‘forgiving’ long iron.
+PING’s G425 Crossover irons for example blur the line for many between a driving iron and simply a ‘forgiving’ long iron.
 While some see them as driving or utility irons others don’t.

 Finding sets of clubs amongst the top pros which include much easier to hit 3, 4 and even 5 and 6-irons is therefore relatively common on the PGA Tour.

-Tony Finau and Brooks Koepke meanwhile both use the more forgiving Nike Vapor Fly Pro 3-iron before switching to Ping Blueprint and Srixon ZX7 clubs respectively for the rest of their irons.
+Tony Finau and Brooks Koepke meanwhile both use the more forgiving Nike Vapor Fly Pro 3-irons before switching to blade PING Blueprint and Srixon ZX7 Mk II clubs respectively for the rest of their irons.

-While not all of these clubs may technically be ‘driving irons’ the trend for using more forgiving long irons across even the top players on the PGA Tour is clearly evident which can give us all hope that it’s not just us lowly amateurs who need a bit of help to hit those long iron clubs!
+While these long irons may not all technically be ‘driving irons’ the trend for using more forgiving long irons across even the top players on the PGA Tour is clearly evident which can give us all hope that it’s not just us lowly amateurs who need a bit of help to hit those long iron clubs!

 Other top articles related to this topic: